multisig-labs/pandasia/README.md

 # What's coming

-Currently you need to contact MultisigLabs to create an airdrop, but we plan to open it up to the public soon.
+- [ ] Currently you need to contact MultisigLabs to create an airdrop, but we plan to open it up to the public soon.

-We're also working on getting delegators involved in the airdrop action!
+- [ ] Delegators will be able to register and receive airdrops
+- [ ] Subnet teams will be able to airdrop locked escrow tokens that vest over a period of time
+- [ ] If you have any ideas on how to make Pandasia more useful to Subnets, send a message on Discord!